nixos-asia/website/en/haskell-rust-ffi.md

 }
 ```

-Re-enter the shell and you now have both Rust and Haskell development environments:
+Now, re-enter the shell, and you'll have both Rust and Haskell development environments:

 ```sh
 exit